microsoft/teams-ai/js/samples/04.ai.c.actionMapping.lightBot/README.md

 </details>

 This bot has been created using [Bot Framework](https://dev.botframework.com).
 This sample shows how to incorporate basic conversational flow into a Teams application.
 It also illustrates a few of the Teams specific calls you can make from your bot.

-## To try this sample in Teams
+## Setting up the sample

 1. Clone the repository